-- December 12, 2020 Safety Coordinator started work on revisions to a DRAFT Violence, Harassment & Prevention Policy - o Renamed to Respectful Workplace Policy - Reviewed by the Joint Workplace Health & Safety Committee, with several updates along the way to align with changes to the OH&S Act - Discussions at staff meetings, and safety toolbox meetings to obtain staff input, feedback and interpretation. - September 26, 2021 CAO shared final draft with all staff for implementation on October 1, 2022 pending any feedback received. - October 1, 2021 CAO approved a Respectful Workplace Policy for staff to address the requirements of the OH&S Act and align with the Alberta Human Rights Act. - January 28, 2022 Policy Committee reviewed the Respectful Workplace Policy and accepted for information.
+- December 12, 2020 Safety Coordinator started work on revisions to a DRAFT Violence, Harassment & Prevention Policy - Renamed to Respectful Workplace Policy - Reviewed by the Joint Workplace Health & Safety Committee, with several updates along the way to align with changes to the OH&S Act - Discussions at staff meetings, and safety toolbox meetings to obtain staff input, feedback and interpretation. - September 26, 2021 CAO shared final draft with all staff for implementation on October 1, 2021, pending any feedback received. - October 1, 2021 CAO approved a Respectful Workplace Policy for staff to address the requirements of the OH&S Act and align with the Alberta Human Rights Act. - October 18, 2022 Council reviewed the Respectful Workplace Policy and accepted for information.